hotsphink/sfink-tools/mozilla.md

     roll^ 418175|deadbeef4dad
 ```

-Notice how the caret shows the direction your are rolling up your patch to, and that the descriptions are gone.
-If you like giving your micro-commits good descriptions, you might want to use 'f' for "fold" instead, in which case all of your descriptions will be smushed together.
+Notice the caret that shows the direction of the destination patch, and that the commit messages for the to-be-folded patches are gone.
+If you like giving your micro-commits good descriptions, you might want to use 'f' for "fold" instead, in which case all of your descriptions will be smushed together for your later editing pleasure.

 Now press 'c' to commit the changes.
 Whee!
 Use `hg ls` to see that everything is nice and pretty.

+There is a new `hg absorb` command that will take your working directory changes and automatically roll them into the appropriate non-public patch.
+I haven't started using it yet.

 (chistedit has other nice tricks.
 Use 'v' to see the patch. j/k now go up and down a line at a time.
 Space goes down a page, page up/down work.
 J/K now switch between patches.
 Oops, I just noticed I didn't update the help to include that. 'v' to return back to the patch list.
 Now try 'm', which will bring up an editor after you 'c' commit the changes, allowing you to edit the commit message for each patch so marked.)